Your First Day with eSpark

 What’s the difference between eSpark Lite and eSpark Premium?

-eSpark Premium includes unlimited Small Group Skills lessons, Choice Texts, full access to our progress and activity monitoring, lesson recommendations and alerts for remediation and intervention, and many other features proven to save teachers time and support stronger student growth.
+eSpark Premium includes unlimited Small Group Skills lessons, Choice Texts and Choice Math, Writing, full access to our progress and activity monitoring, lesson recommendations and alerts for remediation and intervention, and many other features proven to save teachers time and support stronger student growth.

 See the full feature comparison →